GFargo/gruntd/Readme.md

 # Grunt'd

+**Grunt'd**
+*verb*
+- The process of adding Grunt.js Task Runner to a project

+The goal of this repo is to expedite adding Grunt to any project that requires Front-End Development work.
+This repo takes advantage of Javascripts `module.exports` functionality in order to compartmentalize and simplify the management of Grunt'd projects.

 ---

-Easily add Grunt to any project

 ## Getting Setup

+#### Updating `Project.js`

+`project.js` contains all the project specific information for the project.
+Provides _paths_ array with entries pointed to webroot, css, js and scss directories.

+---

+## Grunt Tasks

-### Installing Grunt & Dependant Packages
+#### Installing Grunt & Dependant Packages
 If you haven't installed Grunt CLI Tools then you'll first need to run the following command.

 `$ npm install -g grunt-cli`